Skip to content

 }

-This alternate configuration works in most cases: leaving address any empty binds to all available interfaces, then publishes the specific access-address and alternate-access-address.
+This alternate configuration works in most cases: setting address to any binds to all available interfaces, then publishes the specific access-address and alternate-access-address.

 service {